-It’s probably Sakura trees blossoming around by the time you read this but I’d like to revisit our Osaka trip and share with you the beauty of the Plum blossoms.
+It’s probably not even plum blossom season by the time you read this, but I’d like to revisit our Osaka trip and share with you the beauty of Plum blossoms.
 In case you’d like to know, my husband booked this trip with JR Tokai Tours.

 We visited most of the tourists’ spots in Osaka but mainly hunted different Kushiyaki restaurants where you can only dip on the sauce strictly once.
 My husband had to watch me carefully because I always forget.
-The restaurants strictly observe this because everybody who use the same table basically uses the same dip.
-My husband calls it the “community sauce” which surprised me just a little because Japan literally shares a bath, so why not?
-At least they strictly observe their “one dip” policy unlike the street vendors we have in Philippines, LOL.
+The restaurants strictly observe this because everybody who uses the same table basically uses the same dip.
+My husband calls it the “community sauce” which did not surprise me because Japan literally shares a bath, so why not?
+At least they strictly observe their “one dip” policy, unlike the street vendors we have in the Philippines, LOL.

 We stayed at Osaka Marriot Miyako Hotel which turned out to be the tallest building there and served us the most spectacular view of Osaka.